 - Dr Ralitza Dimova - Reader, Development Economics

 - Dr David Lawson - Senior Lecturer, Development Economics and Public Policy

 - Dr Osman Ouattara - Senior Lecturer, Development Economics and Public Policy

 - Dr Antonio Savoia - Senior Lecturer, Development Economics

 - Dr Yin-Fang Zhang - Senior Lecturer, Development Economics

 Politics, governance and management

-- Ping Gao
+- Dr Ping Gao - Senior Lecturer, Information Systems

 The combined field experience of our staff covers over 60 countries in Asia, Africa, Central and South America and the Pacific.
 Much of this experience has been gained from working with national and international agencies where the focus has been on finding workable solutions to development problems and strengthening institutional capacities.